Deslocado: Artwork

-The song's cover art features one of the earliest known photographic records of the island of Madeira, captured between 1863 and 1885.
+The song's cover art features one of the earliest known photographic records of Madeira, captured between 1863 and 1885.
 The image, which is currently housed in the Madeira Photography Museum – Atelier Vicente, depicts two boys from Porto da Cruz gazing at the horizon, a view that has been described as "a constant presence throughout their lives".
 In a social media post, the band said:

 "At a time when life showed them few paths and isolation was very punishing, these boys would have to come to terms with the reality of living on the island their entire lives, without knowing the rest of the world.
 150 years later, we are fortunate that life has given us a world to discover.
 And after we see the world, we can really understand where home is."

 Release and music video

 "Deslocado" was released as part of the official compilation album of Festival da Canção 2025 on 23 January 2025.
 Following the band's victory, the song was released as a single on 10 March 2025.
 A music video was later released on 12 May 2025, and was directed by António Amaral and the directing duo Gattopardo, namely João Diogo Marques and Vasco Mendes.
-Interspersed throughout the music video are scenes set in an airport, where the band quietly observed travelers and farewells while playing their instruments, evoking themes of departure and nostalgia.
+Interspersed throughout the music video are scenes set in an airport, where the band quietly observed travelers and farewells while playing their instruments.
 The music video also featured clips of displaced individuals, highlighting personal stories of those living far from their original homes.
-Said clips were submitted following an open call issued by the band on social media inviting people from around the world to submit candid videos showing where they currently live.
+Said clips were submitted following an open call issued by the band on social media, inviting people from around the world to submit candid videos showing where they currently live.
 The band received about 600 video submissions.